-- Upload your reports to the Turnitin system without removing the cover pages from your reports. - Please deliver the original versions of the reports to the laboratory coordinator via e-mail, and the hard copies of the reports must be hand delivered to the relevant teaching assistants on Monday of the next week at the latest. - If the reports are submitted late, each day 10 points will be deducted from reports. - Late arrivals after 15 minutes are not accepted to the laboratory and cannot attend the experiment on that day.
-A student who will not attend the experiment due to valid reasons has to inform the laboratory coordinator via e-mail. - Responsible teaching staff will evaluate the students about experimental study and theory of the experiment.
+- Upload your reports to the Turnitin system without removing the cover pages from your reports. - Please deliver the original versions of the reports to the laboratory coordinator via e-mail, and the hard copies of the reports must be hand delivered to the relevant teaching assistants on Monday of the next week at the latest. - If the reports are submitted late, each day 10 points will be deducted from reports. - Laboratory, starts at 13:00, and 15 minutes late arrivals after this time are not accepted to the laboratory and cannot attend the experiment on that day.
+Students who will not attend the experiment due to acceptable reasons have to inform laboratory coordinators via e-mail. - Responsible teaching staff will evaluate the students about experimental study and theory of the experiment.
 At least, one of the pre-experiment questions will be involved in the quiz.
 Students who are determined as not ready for the experiment will not be allowed to participate in the experiment. - Final report prepared by each group must be delivered to the responsible research assistant following laboratory day.
-Every student will be examined about the content of his/her report by responsible research assistant. - All reports, worksheets and projects must be prepared in English. - Each student will have 1 make-up right, and students who fail from the 2nd experiment they are not allowed to get into another make-up experiment, and you will fail from this course.
+Every student will be examined about the content of his/her report by the responsible research assistant. - All reports, worksheets and projects must be prepared in English. - Each student will have 1 make-up right, and students who fail from the 2nd experiment they are not allowed to get into another make-up experiment, and you will fail from this course.